 Dental disease, also called periodontal disease, is one of the highest killers of our pets.
-When periodontal disease is not addressed, the bacteria in the mouth can get into the bloodstream.
-This leads to bacteria moving throughout the body and most commonly causing disease or failure in the heart, liver, and kidneys.
+When periodontal disease is not addressed, the bacteria in the mouth can get into the bloodstream, leading to disease in the heart, liver, and kidneys.

 Why do we use general anesthesia?

 Simply put, because it is the best and the safest.
 Anesthesia free dentistry is not a safe option because it doesn't allow us to reach all aspects of the tooth, we cannot clean beneath the gum line, and it can be dangerous for the pet and practitioner.
 Finally, a lot of dental problems can be missed when you only can take a quick look and do not take x-rays.
 By missing these problems, your pet would have to deal with pain much longer than necessary.
 For these reasons, we consider “anesthesia free dentistry” to be just a cosmetic procedure and not a real treatment for dental disease.